Relations among higher Whitehead maps: Introduction

 \section{Introduction}

-In this paper we describe new relations among higher Whitehead maps in the group $[\Sigma X, W]$ of homotopy classes of maps from a suspension space $\Sigma X$ to a topological space $W$.
+In this paper we describe new relations in $[\Sigma X, W]$, the group of homotopy classes of maps from a suspension space $\Sigma X$ to a topological space $W$, among higher Whitehead maps.
 We obtain families of relations among $n$-ary higher Whitehead products for $n \geqslant 2$, recovering the Jacobi identity and Hardie's identity in homotopy groups as a special case.